Samuel Drew

-Early life and education
+Early life

+Drew was born near St Austell, in Cornwall.
+His father Joseph Drew was a poor farmer, who also streamed for tin; his mother, Joseph's second wife, was Thomasin Osborne.
+The family had come down in the world: Joseph's father had owned a tavern in St Austell, but was profligate.
+Joseph became a Methodist follower of George Whitefield, leading to his expulsion from his family.

-Drew was born in the parish of St Austell, in Cornwall.
-His father was a poor farm labourer, and could not afford to send him to school long enough even to learn to read and write.
-At ten he was apprenticed to a shoe-maker, and at twenty he settled in the town of St Austell, first as manager for a shoe-maker, and in 1787 began business on his own account.
+At age ten, Drew was apprenticed to a shoe-maker, and at 20 he settled in the town of St Austell, first as manager for a shoe-maker, and in 1787 began business on his own account.
 He had already gained a reputation in his narrow circle as a keen debater and a jovial companion, and it is said that he had several smuggling adventures.

 He was first aroused to serious thought in 1785 by a funeral sermon preached over his elder brother by Adam Clarke.
 He joined the Methodists, was soon employed as a class leader and local preacher, and continued to preach until a few months before his death.
 His opportunities of gaining knowledge were very scanty, but he strenuously set himself to make the most of them.
-It is stated that an accidental introduction to Locke's great essay on human understanding determined the ultimate direction of his studies.
+It is stated that a chance introduction to An Essay Concerning Human Understanding determined the ultimate direction of his studies.